Alana-Research/nginx-hosting-signed-cdn-node/README.md

 # Alana Network nginx-hosting-signed-cdn-node

-This is a multi service node configured in docker compose too allow any Alana Network user to run a node to share a webpage or a CDN with pre-signed key access.
+This is a multi service node configuration to allow any Alana Network user to run a node to share a webpage or an edge CDN with pre-signed key access.

-## Node architecture

-//TODO: diagram...

-## How to run
+## Documentation

-- Docker Compose:
+- Alana network standard node service components
+- Example system architectures and automated deployments:
+  - Single node with docker compose.
+  - AWS HA and fault tolerant with ECS/EC2.
+  - Kubernetes and EKS.

+## Alana network standard node service components

+## Example system architectures and automated deployments

+### Single node with docker compose

+...

   ```sh
   #1.
 Create a local TLS certificate (will be used the network CA when available):